Buli language (Ghana)

-Buli, or Kanjaga, is a Gur language of Ghana primarily spoken in the Builsa District, located in the Upper East Region of the country.
-It is an SVO language and has 200 000 speakers.
+Buli, or Kanjaga, is a Gur language of Ghana primarily spoken in the Builsa North District and Builsa South District, located in the Upper East Region of the country.
+It is an SVO language and has 200,000 speakers.

 The Buli dialects are not well researched and claims about these dialects are therefore inconsistent.
 One dialect is Chuchuliga, spoken in the northern part of Ghana close to Navrongo.
 This dialect is influenced by Kasem, which is another Gur language spoken in the Upper East Region of northern Ghana and in Burkina Faso.
 Chuchuliga has specific morphological features such as the lack of diphthongs, a richer nominal morphology and the lack of low tones, which are similar to other varieties of Buli.
 According to Ethnologue, Buli does not show dialectal variation and is reportedly similar to Konni, which is spoken in the districts of Nangurima and Yikpabongo.
-Moreover, Buli is lexically similar with Mampruli (77%).
+Moreover, Buli is lexically similar to Mampruli (77%).